ddmiller1995/InForm/README.md

 This repo contains the source code for the backend and the frontend.

+Credits: The Django-React interaction was setup by following a great guide I found on [Reddit](http://geezhawk.github.io/using-react-with-django-rest-framework).

 ## Background knowledge

 If you're not super comfortable with Python, Django, or React, check out [this](docs/learning.md) doc first.